spencerstock/eip7702-viem-demo/README.md

 # EIP-7702 Wallet Demo

 A simple demo application showcasing EIP-7702 wallet creation and upgrades using viem.
-This demo allows you to create an EOA wallet, upgrade it to a smart wallet using EIP-7702, and verify the upgrade was successful.
+This demo allows you to create an EOA wallet, upgrade it to a `CoinbaseSmartWallet` using EIP-7702, and verify the upgrade was successful.

 ## Prerequisites